Steinperfer/steam-.acf-generator-/README.md

 python3 steam_acf_generator.py /4BTRFS
 python3 steam_acf_generator.py /mnt/games /home/user
 ```

-## Why does this exist?

-Steam tracks installed games through `.acf` files inside `steamapps/`.
-If these files get deleted, corrupted, or lost (e.g. after moving a library to a new drive), Steam no longer recognizes the games as installed — even though all the game data is still there.
-Normally you'd have to re-download everything.
-This tool fixes that.

----

-## How it works

-1. **Scans** your entire filesystem (or a path you specify) for `steamapps/common/` folders
-2. **Reads** every subfolder inside `common/` — each one is an installed game
-3. **Queries** the Steam Store API with the folder name to find the correct App ID
-4. **Writes** a proper `appmanifest_XXXX.acf` file into the `steamapps/` directory
-5. **Skips** games that already have a valid ACF file
----

-## Requirements

-- Python 3.10 or newer
-- Internet connection (for the Steam Store API)
-- No third-party packages needed
----

 ### Fix a single game manually

 Use this for games the script couldn't find automatically: